 Pro Tip: Florence is a fabulous spot to spend a day – or longer – checking out the immediate area.
 For all our tips, use our complete guide to the Best Things to do in Florence!

 Where To Stay in Florence, OR

-While there are numerous motels along Highway 101, we think the best place to stay in Florence is right in the heart of the Old Town.
-The River House Inn has a prime location on the river and is right on Bay Street.
-However, if a beach stay is more your style, check out Driftwood Shores Resort, which is a bit of a drive from the Old Town, but offers incredible beach views and direct access to the sand.
+While there are numerous, mostly uninspiring, motels along Highway 101 in Florence, we know the best place to stay in Florence is right in the heart of the Old Town.
+The River House Inn has a prime waterfront location right on Bay Street.

 Alternate Oregon Coast Road Trip Ideas for Day 3

-Route: Florence to Portland; Highway 126 east to Mapleton (where you need to turn right to stay on 126), then use 569 to skirt around Eugene, and hop on Interstate 5 north to Portland.
+Route: Florence to Portland; Highway 126 east to Mapleton (where you need to turn right to stay on 126), then use the 569 Beltline to bypass Eugene, and hop on Interstate 5 north to Portland.
 Distance: 162 miles.
-Time: 2 hours and 50 minutes.
+Time: 3 hours.
 Map (Map with Stops).

 Alternate Plans for Day 4 of Your Oregon Coast Driving Trip